kevsharma/cses/README.md

-Trying to find a substitute for World of Warcraft username = sharkev
+Trying to find a substitute for World of Warcraft. https://cses.fi/user/79144/